T.5 XV328 - Lightning Preservation Group, Bruntingthorpe, Leicestershire

 Lightning T.5 XV328 at Bruntingthorpe, 23rd October 2021; Jake Wallace

 Happily her nose at least was saved, and ended up with Phoenix Aviation at Bruntingthorpe.
-Usually to be found in the line-up of nose sections among the Cold War Jets museum at Bruntingthorpe, at the occasional open days you can pay to sit in her and make 'dacka dacka dacka' noises to your heart's content.
-She's in generally good condition and bar a few missing bits and pieces in the cockpit, is just about complete.
+The cockpit was usually to be found in the line-up of nose sections among the Cold War Jets museum at Bruntingthorpe, and at the occasional open days you could pay to sit in her and make 'dacka dacka dacka' noises to your heart's content.
+She was in generally good condition, and bar a few missing bits and pieces in the cockpit, is just about complete.

-Information on this page current as of 12/10/2008
+Information on this page current as of 24/10/2021, last updated by Jake

 Find other photos of XV328 on the following sites: